Get a property report and suburb profile for any property in St Leonards

 • Is it expensive to live in St Leonards?

-Overall, while St Leonards offers the convenience of city living with a range of amenities and proximity to Sydney's CBD, the high property prices and rents make it a costly place to live.
-If you're thinking of living in St Leonards, it's important to carefully consider your financial situation to ensure it aligns with the expenses associated with this upscale suburb.
+While St Leonards offers the convenience of proximity to Sydney's central business district and a vibrant urban lifestyle, the cost of living, especially in terms of housing, is notably high.
+If you are thinking of living in St Leonards, it's essential to carefully evaluate your financial situation to ensure it aligns with the expenses associated with residing in this upscale suburb.

 Disclaimer: To assess whether a suburb is considered expensive, we’ve looked at mortgage and rental costs as a proportion of the average local salary.
 That said, everyone’s financial situation is different, so it's important to consider your own circumstances when deciding which suburb is right for you.